Key Takeaways

 Can I run these models completely offline?

-How do these models compare to GPT-4o?
+How do these models compare to current frontier cloud models?

 Sources